qrutyy/checkpatch.nvim/README.md

 - `quiet` - guess what (always on save)
 - `check-all` - check all the files in the current directory (**WIP**)

-If you with no options - it will use the prev cached config.
+If you execute it with no options (same with hotkey) - it will use the prev cached config.